 3. How Many Invoices Can You Factor?

-One thing to consider is whether or not a company will have restrictions on the number of invoices they factor.
-Being strapped for cash or having a bad month can leave your company in an uncomfortable spot.
+One thing to consider is whether or not a company will have restrictions on the number of invoices they factor in.
+Being strapped for cash or having a bad month can leave your company uncomfortable.
 Therefore, it’s imperative to find a factoring company that is compliant with your needs.

 4. What’s the Difference Between Factoring Services and Traditional Banking?